An important factor affecting compilation speed and memory requirements is the

 ; EmptyClass π'

-which first proves that CF (HList ..) ~ EmptyClass (ToTree ..)
+which first proves that CF (HList ..) ~ EmptyClass (ToTree ..), and only

-then proves that EmptyClass (ToTree ..) ~ EmptyClass (Branch ..)
+then proves that EmptyClass (ToTree ..) ~ EmptyClass (Branch ..).
+The

 function that attempts the proof simplification only looks at the top-level of